1.2 Safeguarding children, young people and vulnerable

 Offenders Act 1974.

-volunteers, to ensure that no disqualified person or unsuitable person works at the provision or has access to the children.
+prior to their post being confirmed, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children.

-- We record information about staff qualifications, and the identity checks and vetting processes that have been
+- Information is recorded about staff qualifications, and the identity checks and vetting processes that have been

 - the date the disclosure was obtained; and